Tower: Strategic advantages

 The tower throughout history has provided its users with an advantage in surveying defensive positions and obtaining a better view of the surrounding areas, including battlefields.
 They were constructed on defensive walls, or rolled near a target (see siege tower).
 Today, strategic-use towers are still used at prisons, military camps, and defensive perimeters.

 Potential energy

 By using gravity to move objects or substances downward, a tower can be used to store items or liquids like a storage silo or a water tower, or aim an object into the earth such as a drilling tower.
 Ski-jump ramps use the same idea, and in the absence of a natural mountain slope or hill, can be human-made.

 Communication enhancement

 In history, simple towers like lighthouses, bell towers, clock towers, signal towers and minarets were used to communicate information over greater distances.
 In more recent years, radio masts and cell phone towers facilitate communication by expanding the range of the transmitter.
 The CN Tower in Toronto, Ontario, Canada was built as a communications tower, with the capability to act as both a transmitter and repeater.
+Telecom towers are designed with a lattice structure to evenly distribute their entire load especially in windy conditions.